WICG/scheduling-apis/README.md

 Some of the above could be addressed with JS library except for changing browser's target frame rate, as well as accurately knowing what the current target rate is.

-### Why a standardized JS library (LAPI)?
+### Why a standardized library?
-Above covers gaps in the platform, in addition there are other problems that a standardized JS scheduling library would address:
+Above covers gaps in the platform, in addition there are other problems that a (higher level) standardized scheduling library would address:
 #### i.
 Easier to use disparate set of scheduling APIs
 Too many disparate scheduling APIs (rAF, rIC, settimeout) that require managing time budgets and bookkeeping -- that developers can’t understand when/how to use correctly.